godzie44/BugStalker/README.md

 * breakpoints, steps, signals
 * multithread application support
 * data query expressions
-* support for a rust types system (collections, smart pointers, thread locals and other), not only for printing but also for interaction
+* support for a rust type system (collections, smart pointers, thread locals and other), not only for printing but also for interaction
 * two ui types: console and tui, switch available in any moment
 * oracle as extension mechanism
 * builtin tokio oracle - like `tokio_console` but there is no need to make changes in the source codes
 * and much more!

+---

 ## Installation